larsencyber/larsencyber.github.io/content/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/index.md

 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/16-cred-stuffing.png)
 [Image Credit](https://www.cloudflare.com/resources/images/slt3lc6tev37/7063QaY9i4PTXesgUmpoYk/cd8e741be8731bca5494bc14d03a134c/credential-stuffing.png)

 Credential stuffing attacks are also referred to as "cracking" in underground markets.
-To perform cracking, multiple components are required including a cracking tool/script for automating the login process and scraping account information, residential proxies to rotate and bypass IP-based restrictions, and finally "combo lists" which are a combined list of usernames/emails and passwords for the tool to automatically to attempt to authenticate to target websites, created based on historical data breaches.
+To perform cracking, multiple components are required including a cracking tool/script for automating the login process and scraping account information, residential proxies to rotate and bypass IP-based restrictions, and finally "combo lists" which are a combined list of usernames/emails and passwords for the tool to automatically attempt authentication to target websites, created based on historical data breaches.

 ## 3. Types of threat actors involved
-Before proceeding, it's important to distinguish the two different types of threat actors involved in credential stuffing attacks:
+Before proceeding, it's important to distinguish the two different types of threat actors involved:
-1. **Vendors** are the ones performing the credential stuffing attacks to identify valid username and password combinations to gain access to victim accounts.
-They sell the accounts to customers for financial gain.
+1. **Vendors** are performing the credential stuffing attacks to identify valid username and password combinations to gain access to victim accounts.
+They sell the accounts to customers in bulk for financial gain.
-2. **Customers** are the ones buying the compromised accounts from the vendors and are typically low-level fraudsters who need "boots on the ground" to reap any financial gain.
+2. **Customers** are buying the compromised accounts from the vendors and are typically low-level fraudsters who need "boots on the ground" to reap any financial gain.
 They use the accounts to commit fraud, laundering stolen funds, or purchasing high value goods from retailers to collect and re-sell for profit.

 ## 4. Who is selling the compromised accounts?
 ### Started with "Based"
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/17-based1.png)

-Compromised Australian accounts appeared as early as 31 July 2023 by a user known as "Based" (`@ImRizzler`).
+Compromised Australian accounts appeared online as early as 31 July 2023 by a user known as "Based" (`@ImRizzler`).
 The accounts were sold via a Discord channel, and also two websites (`base[.]sellpass[.]io` and `base[.]rip`).
 The primary Telegram channel for advertising was `/basedmarket` and vouches were kept on `/basedvouches`.
 [Archived Telegram Channel Reference](https://telemetr.io/en/channels/1921948977-basedmarket/posts)
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/18-based2.jpg)

-### Becanme "Crabby"
+### Became "Crabby"
 On 25 November 2023, "Based" sold his Australian account shop to "Juicy", and the new shop was rebranded as "Crabby".
 The telegram channel `/crabby_store` was used for advertising, and the website launched to sell the accounts was `crabby[.]atshop[.]io`.
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/19-crabby1.png)
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/20-crabby2.png)